Haberlea: Botany

 Haberlea rhodopensis, otherwise known as the resurrection flower, Silivryak (Bulgarian name) is an evergreen perennial plant.
-Basal rosettes of dark green serrated and slightly curly leaves bear trumpet-shaped flowers in different shades in spring and summer.
-The flowers range from pale pink to dark purple in funnel shapes.
+It has basal rosettes of dark green serrated and slightly curly leaves, and bears trumpet-shaped flowers in different shades in spring and summer.
+The flowers range from pale pink to dark purple.
 The flower is sensitive to light.
 When in shade, its flowers are closed.
-When touched by sunlight, the flowers open immediately.
+When in sunlight, the flowers open immediately.
 It grows in damp, shady, north-facing places, mainly on limestone or volcanic rock.
 The root system is very weak.
-When scientists from botanical gardens around the world turn to their Bulgarian counterparts to send them haberlea rhodopensis, they do not receive seeds, as is done in such cases, but they get herbarized plants.
+When scientists from botanical gardens around the world turn to their Bulgarian counterparts to send them Haberlea rhodopensis, they do not receive seeds, as is done in such cases, but they may get dried plants.
 It has been proven that during desiccation, the herb retains part of its water content, while its metabolism continues at a very slow pace.

 Evolution

-The Resurrection flower is an Ice Age relic that survived the spread of the European ice sheets in the refuge of Southern Europe.
-Haberlea rhodopensis became a separate plant species about 25 million years ago, divided from the close relative species Ramonda Serbica (Serbian Ramonda; Serbian Phoenix flower).
+Haberlea rhodopensis is an Ice Age relic that survived the spread of the European ice sheets in the refuge of southern Europe.
+It became a separate plant species about 25 million years ago, divided from its close relative species Ramonda serbica (Serbian ramonda; Serbian phoenix flower).

 Etymology

-The plant has been found in the middle of the 19th century by an expedition organized by the Botanical Garden of Vienna.
-The scientists were appointed to collect plant specimens from the regional flora.
-Among them, they collected samples of a plant species that was new to the botanical society.
-It was later named Haberlea rhodopensis to pay respect to their tutor, Karl Haberle, and to signify the region where samples were initially found: the Rhodope Mountains.
+The plant was found in 1834 by I. Frivaldszky, curator of the Hungarian National Museum, during his first botanical/zoological expedition to the Rhodope Mountains, now Bulgaria.
+Frivaldszky concluded that it was a species new to science and decided to establish a new genus Haberlea for it.
+Karl Konstantin Haberle, his tutor, was a German scientist who moved to Buda (then Austria-Hungary) in 1813 and became head of the botany department and the botanical garden of the university.
+Frivaldszky's description of the plant appeared in 1835 in Magyar Tudós Társaság Évkönyvei (Annals of the Hungarian Academy of Sciences), vol. 2. p.
+249, with a black-and-white illustration on the previous page.

-Almost a century later, the resurrection behavior of the species was documented by a young Bulgarian scientist.
-He published a paper describing experiments where dry Haberlea plants were able to recover after three years in an herbarium.
+Almost a century later, the resurrection behaviour of the species was documented by a young Bulgarian scientist.
+He published a paper describing experiments where dry Haberlea plants were able to recover after three years in a herbarium.
 This is one of the first papers ever on resurrection plants in the scientific world.

 Uses

-Apart from its typical resurrection capacity, the Bulgarian endemic species Haberlea rhodopensis is also fascinating as a potential source of bioactive compounds with application in pharmacology, veterinary medicine, and cosmetics.
+Apart from its typical resurrection capacity, it is also fascinating as a potential source of bioactive compounds with application in pharmacology, veterinary medicine, and cosmetics.
 Different phytochemical studies indicated that Haberlea rhodopensis contains flavonoids, tannins, polysaccharides, lipids, saccharides, carbohydrates, phytosterols, glycosides, saponins, slimes, five free phenolic acids, carotenoids, hesperidin, mustard, and ferulic acids.